telerik/kendo-ui-core/docs/controls/data-management/treelist/overview.md

 > **Important**
 >
-> List all fields when using the `schema.model.fields`.
-Also, set the field which represents the `id` of the event via the `schema.model.id`.
+> When you use the `schema.model.fields` configuration, list all fields.
+Set the field which represents the `id` of the event through the `schema.model.id`.
 If these are not set, they will still work for displaying data, but will post incomplete objects on the server when editing items.

 ## Features